Klipper3d/klipper/docs/Config_Reference.md

 ```
 [load_cell]
 sensor_type:
-#   This must be one of the supported Sensor types, see `Load Cell Sensors`
+#   This must be one of the supported sensor types, see below.
 ```

-### Load Cell Sensors

-Load Cell supports dedicated Analog to Digital Converter (ADC) chips that sample at a high data rate.

 #### XH711
 This is a 24 bit low sample rate chip using "bit-bang" communications.
 It is suitable for filament scales.
 ```
+[load_cell]
 sensor_type: hx711
 sclk_pin:
 #   The pin connected to the HX711 clock line.
 This parameter must be provided.